-Diana from The Elusive Family recommends staying in a cozy cottage in Santa’s Village.
+Diana recommends staying in a cozy cottage in Santa’s Village.
 Then, meeting Santa is guaranteed.
 In addition, adventures such as ice fishing, husky sledding, and northern lights expeditions can be booked easily from the village.

 Both writers recommend booking December visits to Rovaniemi up to a year in advance.
 Also, because temperatures truly reflect Santa’s Arctic locale, it is essential to pack cold weather gear for everyone.